TabbyML/tabby/README.md

 * returning attention vectors
 * approximating the generation using a pre-compiled [vocabulary map](#how-do-i-generate-a-vocabulary-mapping-file)
 * replacing unknown target tokens by source tokens with the highest attention
-* biasing translations towards a given prefix [see section 4.2](https://arxiv.org/abs/1912.03393)
+* biasing translations towards a given prefix (see section 4.2 in [Arivazhagan et al. 2020](https://arxiv.org/abs/1912.03393))
 * scoring existing translations

 See the [Decoding](docs/decoding.md) documentation for examples.